Virtualization-projects/ee-workshop/README.md

 ## Conclusion

-In this lab we've looked how Docker EE can help you manage both Linux and Windows workloads whether they be traditional apps you've modernized or newer cloud-native apps, leveraging Swarm or Kubernetes for orchestration.
+In this lab we've looked how Docker Enterprise can help you manage both Linux and Windows workloads whether they be traditional apps you've modernized or newer cloud-native apps, leveraging Swarm or Kubernetes for orchestration.

-You can find more information on Docker EE at [http://www.docker.com](http://www.docker.com/enterprise-edition) as well as continue exploring using our hosted trial at [https://dockertrial.com](https://dockertrial.com)
+You can find more information on Docker Enterprise at [http://www.docker.com](http://www.docker.com/enterprise-edition) as well as continue exploring using our hosted trial at [https://dockertrial.com](https://dockertrial.com)